Ready to Study Abroad?

 Our admissions counselors can’t wait to help you!

-Study abroad semester students at UCSC enroll in 3 - 5 elective classes from the variety of English-taught courses to complete a total of 12 - 18 credits.
-Course options include such titles as Luxury Business Insights, Creative Italian Storytelling, and Sustainable Growth and Appeal of the Italian Culture of Food.
-Students interested in completing Italian language courses can do so during the semester or enroll in an intensive 2 week language course that takes place prior to the regular semester start.
-Students also have the option of completing a part-time internship or earning an SAI Global Leadership Certificate as part of their program.
+Take courses in the vibrant city of Milan!
+SAI semester students at UCSC enroll in 4 - 5 elective classes from the variety of English-taught courses to complete a total of 12 - 18 credits.
+Students interested in completing Italian language courses can do so during the semester or enroll in an intensive 2-week language course that takes place prior to the regular semester start.
+Students also have the option of completing a part-time internship or earning a SAI Global Leadership Certificate as part of their programs.

 Complete online application